 With that, not everyone approaches returns the same way.
-Restocking strategies are often designed to meet one of two scenarios: optimize for speed and/or capacity or optimize for maximum residual value of the product.
+Restocking strategies are often designed to meet one of two scenarios: optimize for speed or the maximum residual value of the product.

 In focusing on speed and/or capacity, operations – especially smaller operations with low price point products– choose to liquidate or dispose of returns to eliminate restocking, processing costs and facility congestion.
 The operation may know it’s leaving money on the table but lacks the resources to improve the returns process.